Omaha-Food-Computer-Initiative/openag_phalange/README.md

 # openag_phalange
 Firmware for microcontrollers (e.g. Arduino Mega2560) to interface peripherals (sensors &amp; actuators) with a single board computer (e.g. Raspberry Pi 3).

+# Compatibility
+This code should be able to be relatively hardware agnostic but has only been tested on Arduino Mega 2560 as of May 22, 2016.
+The idea is that this repo can be cloned / downloaded and be able to run on the ArduinoIDE AND platformio.
+ArduinoIDE users will need to add the submodules found in this repo's /lib to ~/Documents/Arduino/library.

+The example code in the submodules (i.e. openag_am2315) should function properly in both the ArduinoIDE (File-\>Examples-\>\<submodule name\>-\>example-\>example.ino)

 # Install Instructions
 1. *Clone repo:* git clone \<repo name\>
 2. *Configure git update:* git config --global alias.update '!git pull && git submodule update --init --recursive'